morfien101/terraform-runner/README.md

 The script allows you to get an example json file to work from when you first start.
 Use the __--json-example__ argument when running the script.

 # How do I use it?
-__To use the terraform runner you need to have ruby installed.
+__To use the terraform runner directly you need to have ruby installed.
 It is required to have a version of ruby 2.0+.__
-No additional gems are required.
-*In a future release of the terraform runner it will be packaged with a version of ruby to run it.*
+*__You have to have the terraform binaries expanded on your computer and available in one of your PATH directories already__*.

+__The terraform runner repo now contains a Linux based container that has all the required gems and run time components required to run.__

+It also contains a Vagrant file that will download and boot up a Linux machine to run the container.
+The vagrant file should be in the root of your terraform directory as the launch container script (also provided) will link your working directory into the container.

+## What does all this mean for you?
+1. Clone the repo.
+2. Make your configuration files live in the scripts directory.
+3. Fire up your vagrant machine with "vagrant up"
+4. Add environment variables for your providers authentication requirements.
+5. Run the terraform runner as covered above or see below for some examples.

-Once you have your ruby installed you can use the help menu to build your commands.
+Once you have your ruby installed or you are using the container you can use the help menu to build your commands.
 Terraform runner help menu
 ```
 $> ruby terraform-runner.rb -h

 Usage: terraform-runner.rb [options]

 Specific options: